Bronchial Thermoplasty in Southeastern MA

 Severe Asthma Treatment in New Bedford, MA

-If you suffer from severe asthma, it’s important that you talk with a doctor who specializes in pulmonary medicine about your treatment options.
+If you suffer from severe asthma, it’s important that you talk with your doctor who can refer you to a specialist in pulmonary medicine about your treatment options.
 Here at Southcoast Health, we offer Bronchial Thermoplasty in New Bedford, Massachusetts at St. Luke’s Hospital.
 For more information, please do not hesitate to contact us today.